Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 Japanese shoppers place a premium on reliability, transparency, and exceptional customer care.
 Rakuten’s Super Points program is a powerful trust-building tool, rewarding purchases across its entire ecosystem and encouraging repeat buying.
 For international sellers, pairing excellent service with loyalty-driven promotions can turn first-time shoppers into long-term customers.

-By focusing on mobile optimisation and deepening customer trust, overseas brands can create a strong, credible presence on Rakuten, positioning themselves to win in one of the world’s most competitive e-commerce markets.
+By focusing on mobile optimization and deepening customer trust, overseas brands can create a strong, credible presence on Rakuten, positioning themselves to win in one of the world’s most competitive e-commerce markets.

 Selling on Rakuten is about more than understanding an e-commerce platform—it’s about embracing a cultural, technological, and consumer ecosystem that rewards quality, trust, and engagement.
 From its shop-centric model and integrated loyalty program to the power of personalized service, Rakuten offers global sellers an opportunity to stand out in one of the world’s most discerning markets.
 By aligning your approach with Japanese shopping behaviors, leveraging Rakuten’s built-in tools, and committing to high service standards, you can build lasting brand equity and drive sustainable growth in Japan.